usaid-cs/yesterday-i-learned/random.md

 - _Caveat emptor_ means "may he beware", for the buyer to check before buying something.
 - Barq's also retail ["creme"](https://www.barqs.com/products/cremesoda/) and ["red creme"](https://www.barqs.com/products/redcreme/) sodas.
 - The classic [Big Red](http://www.wehuntedthemammoth.com/2016/07/01/chanty-binx-speaks-up-after-3-years-of-harassment-capped-by-bizarre-privacy-breach/) feminist is called Chanty Binx.
-- [Harrison Ford just wanted to be done with the Star Wars franchise.
-He has always wanted the franchise to kill him off and be left alone.](http://www.reddit.com/r/funny/comments/7vys0s/-/dtwi9ro) Carrie Fisher also thought the same, but was less brutally honest than he is.
 - [Amazon owns more weird brands than just AmazonBasics](https://qz.com/1039381/amazon-owns-a-whole-collection-of-secret-brands/)
 - The [Falcon Heavy](https://en.wikipedia.org/wiki/Falcon_Heavy) rocket, at first launch, is already the world's highest capacity rocket [in operation], at 63.8 Mg to the low Earth orbit.
 - [None of the Amazon tablets have GPS built-in, because...](https://www.amazon.ca/dp/B072KFMTQ3) well, it doesn't help them sell e-books.